tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ```

 > aside positive
-> We also needed to **match** the parameters of the function with the signal, that calls it `platforming_complete(bool)` hence the `success : bool` parameter.
+> We need to **match** the parameters of the function to be called by the signal with the signal's parameters. `platforming_complete(bool)` hence the `_exit2D(success : bool)` parameter.

 ### Player 2D Death Glitch
-If you run the game and die on the spikes in the 2D level.
-You start going **back and forth** between 2D and 3D.
-To fix this we will need to do 3 things.
+If you run the game and exit the 2D level, you can start looping **back and forth** between 2D and 3D.
+To correct this we will need to fix the following 3 problems.

-#### Move Player 3D Outside of the `Area3D`
+#### 1. Move Player 3D Outside of the `Area3D`
-The second problem is, that the player 3D stays in the `Area3D` and is disabled.
-This is problematic, since once they are enabled,the collision is triggered again resulting in constant exiting and entering loop.
-To fix this we will **move** the player 3D out of the `Area3D` and **wait** one frame with disabling them.
+The first problem is, that the player 3D stays in the `Area3D` and is disabled.
+This is problematic, since once they are enabled, the collision is triggered again resulting in constant exiting and entering loop.
+To fix this we will **move** the player 3D out of the `Area3D`, **wait** one frame, and then disable them.

 ```GDScript
 func _enter2D() -> void: